cython/cython/docs/src/userguide/memoryviews.rst

 * generic - strided and direct or indirect
 * strided - strided and direct (this is the default)
-* indirect - strided and indirect (must not be the last dimension)
+* indirect - strided and indirect
 * contiguous - contiguous and direct
 * indirect_contiguous - the list of pointers is contiguous